 TMJ Treatment in Clinton, NC

-Dr. Oquejiofor provides restorative dentistry to correct TMJ issues and address frequent jaw pain.
-He has helped many patients overcome the painful symptoms of TMJ disorders using personalized TMJ treatment plans.
-Depending on the source of your TMJ disorder, Dr. Oquejiofor will recommend which treatment option will best meet your needs.
+Drs.
+Balzen and Helmer provide restorative dentistry to correct TMJ issues and address frequent jaw pain.
+She has worked with many patients to overcome the painful symptoms of TMJ disorders using personalized TMJ treatment plans.
+Depending on the source of your TMJ disorder, the dentist will recommend which treatment option will best meet your needs.
 If you have a TMJ disorder, it is very likely that you will experience one or more of these symptoms:

 - Jaw pain